marktmcgraw/spit-bawlin-mark/README.md

 # Spit Bawlin

 Being a student of a full-time Full Stack Coding Bootcamp can be overwhelming.
 Everything feels new, exciting, and strange.
 The resources are endless.
-Spit Bawlin' is developed as a personalized user 'bulletin board' that's a one-stop shop for coding bootcamp students.
+Spit Bawlin' is designed as a personalized user 'bulletin board' that's a one-stop shop for coding bootcamp students.
 Features include the ability to write and save notes, where to lookup nearby coffee shops to study/work on coursework, and a resources feature to store links and other useful information.

 ## Getting Started